-Maureen Dowd's June 4, 2014, op-ed in The New York Times struck a chord and brought Colorado and the U.S.'s edible dilemma to front and center.
-While the edible industry evolves and becomes regulated with dosage limits and proper consumption guidelines, consumers need the right information available to gain a basic understanding of an edible's effect.
+To this day, Maureen Dowd's June 4, 2014, op-ed in The New York Times struck a chord and brought Colorado and the U.S.'s edible dilemma front and center.
+While the edibles industry evolves and becomes regulated with dosage limits and proper consumption guidelines, consumers need the right information available to gain a basic understanding of an edible's effect.

 The wrong dosage or the wrong information can lead to a scary experience like Dowd's.
 Unlike smoking or vaporizing cannabis, edibles take time to travel through your body's system.
 “Medibles” creep up on you, and they're far more potent than your average bong hit.

-Here are ten simple steps to guide you through your first edible experience:
+Here are 10 simple steps to guide you through your first edible experience:

-With edibles, you can always add on but you can never detract.
+With edibles, you can always add on but you can never subtract.
 It's a simple equation.
 Whether you weigh 100 or 300 pounds, eating more milligrams than your body can handle cannot be reversed.
-Start off with the lowest dosage possible — in the 10-20 milligram range — and wait an hour and a half.
-If you feel nothing, add another 10 milligrams (Colorado's proposed limit per edible) to your dosage, and wait another hour.
+Start off with the lowest dosage possible — in the 10-20 milligram range — and wait 1 ½ hours.
+If you feel nothing, add another 10 milligrams to your dosage, and wait another hour.
 For the seasoned edible consumer, these milligram ranges can be higher.
 But, all told, no matter your experience, the best bet remains acting slow and steady — because that's exactly how edibles seep into your bloodstream.

 As noted, first-timers are recommended to consume 10-20 milligrams worth of an edible.
-Likewise, do not buy a 100 milligram bar and try to split it into 10 pieces.
-Instead, buy multiple edibles that are (hopefully) accurately labeled on the lower side.
+Likewise, do not buy a 100-milligram bar and try to split it into 10 pieces.
+Instead, buy edibles that are accurately labeled on the lower side.
 And start with a low dose.
 Depending on your weight and tolerance for cannabis, this recommended dosage will affect you differently.
-The more you weigh, the longer THC will take to affect you.
-So know your body, read your edibles label carefully, and take precaution.
+The more you weigh, the longer it takes to feel the effects of THC.
+So know your body, read your edibles label carefully, and take precautions.

 Unfortunately, edibles can be mislabeled and sometimes contain strains or product that may not be beneficial for you.
-If your budtender (think: sommelier for weed) doesn't inform you about the strain or type (sativa, indica, or hybrid) of edible you're about to purchase (they should), then ask them for more information.
+If your budtender doesn't inform you about the strain (sativa, indica, or hybrid) of edible you're about to purchase, then ask them for more information.
 And don't be shy in your inquiry.
-Ask where the weed was grown, in what type of setting the edible was made, and if other customers like it.
+Ask where the weed was grown, in what type of setting the edible was made, and whether other customers like it.
 When it comes to weed — and especially edibles — there are simply no bad questions.

 Your simple yet pivotal elixir for any edible experience: H2O.
-Edibles dehydrate people and cause the dreaded cottonmouth.
+Edibles cause dehydration and the dreaded cottonmouth.
 If you know you'll be eating an edible that evening, consume appropriate amounts of water throughout the same day.
-Make sure your urine looks clear-colored upon edible consumption and not a dark yellow.
+Make sure your urine is clear-colored upon edible consumption and not a dark yellow.
 Likewise, make sure you have a water bottle on hand throughout your experience, particularly if it takes you outdoors where water can't be purchased or obtained easily.
-Additionally, while eating an edible on an empty stomach will make you feel its effects quicker and harder, it's an ill-advised tactic.
+Additionally, while eating an edible on an empty stomach will make you feel its effects quicker and harder, it's ill-advised.
 Eat some carbohydrates prior to your edible intake, and your body will thank you later.
 Furthermore, if you feel faint or dizzy, drink a soda or some juice, as the sugar will help erase this feeling.

-Like with any first-time drug experience, edibles should be consumed safely and enjoyed in the company of someone you trust and know well.
+For your first-time experience, edibles should be consumed safely and enjoyed in the company of someone you trust and know well.
 This novel method of cannabis consumption will likely have an unprecedented effect on your mind.
 Most can handle it, but for some, it's too much.
 Having a friend and a face you know well next to you throughout the experience will only make it easier — and more fun.